 Establishment & Incorporation

 The town was platted on November 27, 1852.
-Not only was the railroad the determining factor in the location of Carbondale, it was to be of great importance in the development of the town and of Southern Illinois.
-The first train through the town on the main line north from Cairo, on Independence Day, 1854, was the occasion for a community celebration.
+Not only was the railroad the determining factor in the location of Carbondale, but it was also to be of great importance in the development of the town and of Southern Illinois.
+The first train through the town on the mainline north from Cairo, on Independence Day, 1854, was the occasion for a community celebration.

 By the Civil War, Carbondale had been incorporated as a village and had a population of about 1,150, most of whom were Union sympathizers.
 Brush, Conner, and John A. Logan were among prominent Carbondale citizens who fought for the north.
 In all, 250 Carbondale men went to war and 55 died.
 On April 29, 1866, the first Memorial Day was celebrated at Woodlawn Cemetery.
 After the war, Carbondale continued to develop as a mercantile and transport center.
 The railroad made possible the shipping of Southern Illinois coal and fruit.
 By this time, Carbondale had also become an education center with the founding of Carbondale College, which later became Southern Illinois College (1866).
 The City was incorporated on August 23, 1873.
 Carbondale won the bid for the new teacher training school for the region and Southern Illinois Normal University (SINU) opened here in 1874.
 Instructors began in 1874 for a two-year teacher training program and by 1904 students have enrolled in four-year graduate degree programs and Master’s degree in education started the same year.
 This gave the town a new industry, new citizens, and a model school to supplement the public grade schools.